Latest Jobs

 2. Job-Specific Skills & Responsibilities

-- careful consideration of every little aspect to guarantee the best possible range of poultry products.
+• Every small detail is carefully considered to ensure the best possible range of poultry products.

-- the capacity to cooperate in a group setting and obey directions.
+• The ability to cooperate in a group setting and obey directions is crucial.

-- following and observing safety and health regulations in a supervised environment.
+• Following and observing safety and health regulations in a supervised environment is crucial.

 3. Work Permit & Visa Requirements

-You must apply through the Temporary Foreign Worker Program (TFWP) under the Agricultural Stream in order to work on a chicken farm in Canada.
-This requires:
+You must apply through the Temporary Foreign Worker Program (TFWP) under the Agricultural Stream to work on a chicken farm in Canada.

 4. Language Proficiency